 Click on the image to enlarge, so that you can see clearly how the drawing progresses.

-Draw weak lines marking the border between black head and white belly.
+Draw weak lines marking the border between a black head and a white belly.
 Also, there is a white spot around the eye expanding towards the top of the head.

 The beak is also two-colored.
-In our drawing, it is only black and grey but this must be visible in order to make the penguin drawing look more realistic.
+In our drawing, it is only black and grey but this must be visible to make the penguin drawing look more realistic.